Skip to content

 Are Window Insulation Kits Effective?

 Let's say your windows are drafty and causing huge problems with heating and cooling your home.
-You may be tempted to purchase a cheap window insulation kit—little more than thin plastic shrink wrap.
+You may be tempted to purchase a cheap window insulation kit, consisting of little more than thin plastic shrink wrap.
 Sorry, but using plastic on windows typically won't solve your window insulation issues.
-In this article, you'll discover why, and you'll find answers to these questions:
+In this article, you'll discover better approaches and helpful tips.

 Do Window Insulation Kits Work?